cortex-lab/Suite2P/README.md

 MinNpix --- minimum number of pixels per ROI.
 Automatically set by diameter, if provided.

-Compact --- a compactness criterion for how close pixels are to the center of the ROI.
-1 is the lowest possible value, achieved by perfect disks.
-Best to leave this to a high value (i.e. 2) before the manual sorting stage.

-parent --- these are criteria imposed on the parent cluster (before separating connected regions).
-These are not currently used during the automated step, but are available in the GUI.

-parent.minPixRelVar --- significant regions need to have at least >1/10 the mean variance of all regions

-parent.MaxRegions --- if there are more non-significant regions than this number, this parent ROI is probably very spread out over many small components and its connected regions are not good cells: it will be discarded.

 ### IX.
 Example database entry ###